ibm-cloud-docs/hs-crypto/disable-keys.md

 Tracker web UI.
 {: note}

-## Disabling and enabling root keys with the GUI
+## Disabling and enabling root keys with the console
 {: #disable-enable-ui}

-If you prefer to enable or disable your root keys by using a graphical interface, you can use the IBM Cloud console.
+If you prefer to enable or disable your root keys by using a graphical interface, you can use the {{site.data.keyword.cloud_notm}} console.

 ### Disabling a root key
 {: #disable-ui}